-But our experts have pored over the 400-page strategy and say it’s riddled with holes and omissions.
+But our experts pored over the original 400-page strategy and found it riddled with holes and omissions.

-For starters, it’s not clear whether the government has factored in the emissions that will result from its own policies, like its £27 billion road-building programme or plans for airport expansions.
+For starters, it wasn’t clear whether the government had factored in the emissions that will result from its own policies, like its £27 billion road-building programme or plans for airport expansions.

 - No promise to end the use of fossil fuels.